-Many things that I have penned in past years have had a pessimistic tinge to them.
-Honestly, though, many of these verses and essays that I wrote were merely products of observations and meditations over present day crises.
-Of these many crises is the inability for so many of us to get over ourselves and our own petty little problems.
 I’m not saying that we should go out and try to solve all the world’s problems.
-I’m saying that we concern ourselves too much with trivial things, with idle distractions and guilty pleasures and amusements that inevitably do us more harm than good.
+I’m saying that we concern ourselves too much with trivial things.
+We often concern ourselves too much with idle distractions and guilty pleasures and amusements that inevitably do us more harm than good.

-Humanity just needs to take a step back and realize just how stupid we've become, get over ourselves, and get back to intelligent discourse, beautiful art, and true cultural progress.
+Humanity just needs to take a step back and realize just how much we've lost ourselves.
+We need to get back to intelligent discourse, beautiful art, and true cultural progress.
 The trick is, we need to be just a little more optimistic.

 I wrote the original version of this piece back in December 2011, but this is a heavily revised version.